Anne Lynch Botta: Evening receptions

-Horace Greeley, Richard Henry Stoddard, Andrew Carnegie, Mary Mapes Dodge, Julia Ward Howe, Charles Butler, Fitz-Greene Halleck, Delia Bacon, Grace Greenwood, Bayard Taylor, William Cullen Bryant, Helen Hunt Jackson, actress Fanny Kemble, Daniel Webster, and many more.
-Her friend Kate Sanborn started her literary lecturing career at these receptions.
-Said a Boston writer: "It was not so much what Mrs. Botta did for literature with her own pen, as what she helped others to do, that will make her name a part of the literary history of the country."

 Later life

 In 1860, Mrs. Botta published the Handbook of Universal Literature, which contained concise accounts of authors and their work.
 She wrote: "This work was begun many years ago, as a literary exercise, to meet the personal requirements of the writer."
 This book was used as a text book in many educational institutions.

 She was also a sculptor of portrait busts.
 Her sculpture of Charles Butler, done in marble, was donated to New York University.
 She said: "Beauty in art, in my opinion, does not consist in simply copying nature, but in retaining the true features of the subject, and breathing on them a breath of spiritual life, which should bring them up to their ideal form."